Essays should adhere to the following criteria:

 All hardcopy assessment tasks for Asia Institute subjects must be submitted by 5pm on the due date to the essay box on level 2 of the Sidney Myer Asia Centre.

 Assessment tasks should be accompanied by an Asia Institute Coversheet (275kb pdf).
 Both sections of the coversheet must be completed by the student to ensure that essay submission can be recorded.

-Students may be granted an assignment extension of up to 10 days by their subject coordinator or of more than 10 days by submitting a Special Consideration application with their Student Centre.
+Students may be granted an assignment extension of up to 10 days by their subject coordinator or of more than 10 days by submitting a Special Consideration application.
 For more information please see the Undergraduate web page.